15-days of wilderness photography - 3 spaces available!

 Bring a camera(s) that you are comfortable with, that is reliable, and that can fire quick bursts for bear fishing action.
 This trip is also suitable for photographers shooting video.
 In my view reliability is the most important factor to consider.
 The last thing one would ever want was a camera malfunction on a trip like this.
 Personally, I stick with DLSRs for this reason (I bring a Canon 1DX ii as my primary body, with a second DLSR as back-up).
 Bringing a mirrorless and DLSR would also be a good combination.

 You should consider three lens options: a medium to long telephoto; a mid-range zoom or portrait lens; and a wide angle.
-On my last visit to Bear Cave Mountain, I brought my Canon 200-400mm with internal extender (so 200-560mm range) plus an external 1.4X extender.
-I found that this reach was overkill and all my best images were shot between 250mm and 500mm range.
+On my last visit to Bear Cave Mountain, I brought my Canon 200-400mm with internal extender (so 200-560-mm range) plus an external 1.4X extender.
+I found that this reach was overkill and all my best images were shot between 250-mm and 500-mm range.
 Bears behave differently each year, however, so in some years a longer lens could be useful.
-Personally, my plan for the future safaris will likely be to bring my 300mm f/2.8 with a single 1.4X extender.
+Personally, my plan now for Bear Cave Mountain is to bring my 300-mm f/2.8 with a single 1.4X extender.

 Also bring a sturdy tripod and head.
 Even if you prefer to shoot hand-held action shots, the tripod can be useful just as a place to keep your camera handy (we will be sitting for some long periods).